u1i/crewai-debate/README.md

 ### Example Topics

-- "Should artificial intelligence be regulated by governments?"
+- "Artificial intelligence should be regulated by governments"
-- "Is remote work better than office work?"
+- "Remote work is better than office work"
-- "Should social media platforms be held responsible for user content?"
+- "Social media platforms should be held responsible for user content"
-- "Is universal basic income necessary in an AI-driven economy?"
+- "Universal basic income is necessary in an AI-driven economy"
+- "Individual freedom is more valuable than social harmony"
+- "Climate change requires immediate government intervention"

 ## How It Works